alekseynemiro/knowledgebase/base/it/ai/llm/glossary.md

 * **LangChain** - is a software framework that helps facilitate the integration of large language models (LLMs) into applications.
 * **LangGraph** - is a library for building stateful, multi-actor applications with LLMs, used to create agent and multi-agent workflows.
 * **Llama** (Large Language Model Meta AI, aka LLaMA) - is a family of autoregressive large language models (LLMs) released by Meta AI starting in February 2023.
-* **llama.cpp** - open source software library that performs inference on various large language models such as Llama.
+* **Llama.cpp** - open source software library that performs inference on various large language models such as Llama.
 * **Min P** - sampling method considers the possibility of including words with a probability of at least P. Used as a complement to Top K and Top P.
 * **NLP** (Natural Language Processing) - a field of artificial intelligence focused on the interaction between computers and humans through natural language, enabling machines to understand, interpret, and generate human languages.
 * **PEFT** (Parameter-Efficient Fine-Tuning) - is a method for adapting pre-trained models with minimal changes to model parameters, making fine-tuning more efficient and less resource-intensive.